codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Feel free to user a different chart version and a unique name for the Runtime.
 You can get the values for both the Codefresh API token and account ID from the Codefresh UI as explained in the previous section.

 The example is valid for the tunnel-based access mode.
-For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 3: Install Hybrid GitOps Runtime](/#step-3-install-hybrid-gitops-runtime).
+For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 3: Install Hybrid GitOps Runtime](#step-3-install-hybrid-gitops-runtime).

 Depending on your configuration, if you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
 See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.

 By default, the GitOps Runtime can deploy to the cluster it is installed on.
-You can also [use Terraform to connect additional]({{site.baseurl}}/docs/installation/gitops/managed-cluster/#add-a-managed-cluster-with-terraform) external clusters to your Runtime.
+You can add [Git Sources]({{site.baseurl}}/docs/installation/gitops/git-sources), use [Terraform to connect external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/#add-a-managed-cluster-with-terraform), and [create and deploy GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).

 ## Optional GitOps Runtime configuration

 ### Image overrides for private registries
-If you use private registries, you need to override specific image values for the different subcharts and container images.
+If you use private registries, you must override specific image values for the different subcharts and container images.
-We have a utility to help override image values for GitOps Runtimes.
-The utility creates values files that match the structure of the subcharts, allowing you to easily replace image registries.
-During chart installation, you can provide these values files to override the images, as needed.
+Our utility helps override image values for GitOps Runtimes by creating `values` files that match the structure of the subcharts, allowing you to easily replace image registries.
+During chart installation, you can provide these `values` files to override the images, as needed.
 For more details, see [ArtifactHub](https://artifacthub.io/packages/helm/codefresh-gitops-runtime/gitops-runtime#using-with-private-registries---helper-utility){:target="\_blank"}.

 ### Custom repository certificates